 Most are keen for a swift ‘soft Brexit’ to keep trade and the EU market place as simple and efficient as possible.
 I have not spoken to any importing or exporting clients who believe that a ‘lion roaring’ hard Brexit will make international trade anything other than much more difficult.

 The emerging larger concern from our clients is the political uncertainty arising from a general election and the prospect of a Labour government.
 The greatest concerns are over the impact on the pound (and companies’ ability to sustain acceptable margins and an enhanced cost base), together with significant increases in taxation – particularly income taxes and capital gains tax including schemes such as Entrepreneurs’ Relief.

-As part of our new programme we are holding two events with leading political figures who may be able to give you a valuable insight into how the political environment will affect you and your business.
+As part of the new programme: "Executive Insight" we are holding two events with leading political figures who may be able to give you a valuable insight into how the political environment will affect you and your business.